Scope of article

 IPv6 Segment Routing over IPv6 (SRv6)

-The Internet Engineering Task Force (IETF) Request for Comments (RFC) 8986 Segment Routing over IPv6 (SRv6) Network Programming provides an in-depth review of Segment Routing (SR) concepts.
+The Internet Engineering Task Force (IETF) provides an in-depth review of SRv6 concepts here.
 These presentations discuss SR over MPLS networks with IPv6 in a Cisco environment, this presentation discusses it in a Juniper environment, and this paper discusses it in a Linux environment.
 Information about IPv6 MPLS network deployments using:

 6-Provider Edge (6PE) is in this presentation and this later presentation, and